mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ---
 layout: post
-title: Value of Intern
+title: The Value of Intern
-subtitle: There's lots to learn!
+subtitle: There's Lots to Learn!
 cover-img: /assets/img/ValueOfIntern/path-in-front.jpg
 gh-repo: mtalijanac/associations
-tags: [java jmv]
+tags: [java, jvm]
 author: Marko Talijanac
 ---

-It isn't an unreasonable assumption that for a class as central as String, every Java developer should be familiar with its inner workings.
+It's not an unreasonable assumption that for a class as central as `String`, every Java developer should be familiar with its inner workings.
 And yet, string interning is — at least from my experience — an unknown mechanism to the majority of developers.

-So what Intern is?
+So what is `intern()`?
 And why should you use it?

-To start _intern_ is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern())
-of the String.
-When used properly, intern lowers memory usage by keeping only one instance of string in memory.
-It is a memory utility.
+To start, `intern` is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern()) of the `String` class.
+When used properly, `intern` lowers memory usage by ensuring only one instance of a given string value exists in memory.
+It is a memory optimization utility.

-Demonstration:
+**Demonstration:**

 {% highlight java linenos %}
 String s1 = "hello";
 String s2 = new String("hello");
-System.out.println(s1 == s2); // false, as s1 and s2 are not the same string
+System.out.println(s1 == s2); // false, as s1 and s2 are different objects

 s2 = s2.intern();
-System.out.println(s1 == s2); // true, as interning s2 returned s1 ref, an first interned value
+System.out.println(s1 == s2); // true, as interning s2 returns a reference to s1
 {% endhighlight %}

-Two equal strings are instantiated, but after interning one stays. s1 string is created as string literal, and thus it is interned by default.
-But it works for any string, not only literals:
+Two equal strings are instantiated, but after interning, they reference the same instance.
+The `s1` string is created as a string literal and is thus interned by default.
+But interning works for any string, not just literals:

 {% highlight java linenos %}
 String s4 = new String("world");
 String s5 = new String("world");
-System.out.println(s4 == s5); // false, again those two are equal but are not the same
+System.out.println(s4 == s5); // false, again, these are equal but distinct objects

 String s6 = s4.intern();
 String s7 = s5.intern();
-System.out.println(s6 == s7); // true, as their interned values point to same instance
+System.out.println(s6 == s7); // true, as their interned values point to the same instance
 {% endhighlight %}

 How does interning work?
 An internal string pool is prepopulated at program start with all [string literals](https://www.baeldung.com/java-literals).
-When _intern()_ is called on a string, this pool is searched for an equal string.
-If found, the one from pool is returned.
+When `intern()` is called on a string, this pool is searched for an equal string.
+If found, the one from the pool is returned.
 Otherwise, the current string is added to the pool.
-Thus, interning is nothing but a cache of strings, and method name stands for _"add this string to the internal pool"_.
+Thus, interning is essentially a cache of strings, and the method name stands for _"add this string to the internal pool"_.

 That's all there is to it.

 ## How to Intern Like It's 1999

-Interning has cpu overhead, but it lowers memory usage as copies of same string can be disposed of.
-If a program deals with lots of low-cardinality — a fancy wording for _"repeating values"_ — string interning is the way to go.
+Interning has a CPU overhead, but it lowers memory usage as copies of the same string can be garbage collected.
+If a program deals with lots of low-cardinality data — a fancy term for _"repeating values"_ — string interning is a useful technique.
 This scenario is especially common when unmarshalling data.

 Imagine loading users using JDBC: